Litter and illegal dumping

 Reporting littering and illegal dumping

-Report littering or illegal dumping by downloading the Snap Send Solve app or by contacting Council.
-Do not disturb or scavenge through the deposited material as this may compromise future investigations and pose a risk to your health.
+Report littering or illegal dumping by downloading the Snap Send Solve app or report online.
+Do not disturb or scavenge through the deposited material, as this may compromise future investigations and pose a risk to your health.

 • approach the vehicle or individuals who are littering or illegal dumping